-A big part of how we choose to run a business is governed by habits.
-It is so easy to stay the course and do what has been done in prior years, isn’t it?
-Besides, you may have just had the best year ever and do not feel the need to change.
-I believe your clients will most likely disagree.
+Habits govern a big part of how we choose to run a business.
+It is easy to stay the course and do what has been done in prior years.
+Besides, you may have had the best year and not feel the need to change.
+Your clients may disagree.

 This client complexity can be beneficial for financial advisors open to shifting their business model and mindset.
-It is important to note that seeking out and accepting more complex cases doesn’t mean walking away from smaller opportunities.
+However, it is essential to note that seeking out and accepting more complex cases doesn’t mean walking away from smaller opportunities.
 There is a process my team and I use when working with advisors who are interested in adopting a team model.
-Here is a high level overview of how we solve for this practice management shift.
+Here is a high-level overview of how we solve for this practice management shift.

 Evaluate Your Current State

 - Identify your natural abilities.
-With the help of state-of-the-art assessments, we can determine how you best work and where you (ideally) should be spending your time.
+With the help of state-of-the-art assessments like KOLBE, we can determine how you best work and where you (ideally) should be spending your time.

 - Determine what skills are missing.
-Thinking through your ideal outcome—who do you need to develop relationships with in order to best serve this new market?
+Then, think through your ideal outcome—who do you need to develop relationships with to serve this market best?

 Develop A Team & Get it Done